 Well, when I first started out with jewellery making I had no idea if I was going to be any good or not.
 I only know that the idea sparked something in me to have a go and see what happened.
 Initially it provided me with a lovely calm space (the complete opposite of what I experienced in my day job), and I just played around with different ideas to see what worked and what didn’t.
 It was very therapeutic… but I realised it wasn’t as easy as I had thought.

 Slowly as I learned more I began to get better, and then quite skilled at what I was doing.
 I loved it!
 I surprised myself as the only thing I had ever done was nursing.
 Thinking back, my mum, auntie and two sisters were very creative in different ways so why wouldn’t I be able to do this?
 I was quite determined not to let it dwindle away as this was ‘my time’ and I really looked forward to it.
-Eventually things I had made were good enough to sell.
+Eventually the jewellery I made was good enough to sell.
 Imagine that!
-Never in a million years had I thought someone would want to buy a piece of jewellery I had made.

 I think it is so important to have a creative outlet, whatever you choose to do.
 I am convinced that we all have the ability to do something, and that something will give us great satisfaction.
 Spending time doing something creative is where we can lose ourselves for a few hours and produce a piece of artistic work which we can be proud of.
 This is one of the reasons I have started the workshops at Aura.